antrea-io/antrea/ROADMAP.md

 ### More robust FQDN support in Antrea NetworkPolicy

-Antrea provides a comprehensive network policy model, which builds upon Kubernetes Network Policies and provides many additional capabilities.
+Antrea provides a comprehensive network policy model, which builds upon K8s Network Policies and provides many additional capabilities.
 One of them is the ability to define policy rules using domain names (FQDNs).
 We think there is some room to improve user experience with this feature, and we are working on making it more stable.

 ### Implementation of new upstream NetworkPolicy APIs